 The fact that they undermine and bully is, in fact, their weakness front and center.

 And the next reason is because of their ego.
 They don’t feel strong enough inside to conduct themselves in a respectable manner.
 Some people enjoy taking power away from other people because they are weak and/or lost inside that it’s the only way they can feel good enough about themselves.

 Making you feel less insignificant is like a hit of morphine or more accurately dopamine, for them.

 Additionally when we include their ego.
 (And I’m not saying their ego is worse than anyone else’s, as we all have them.)

-Other times people will nit-pick because there is external pressure on them to meet targets and goals.
+Other times individuals will nit-pick you because there is external pressure on them to meet targets and goals.
 For example, a manager is under stress to look like she is making a difference in the workplace.